nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:fam.avif(School runs at 69° North.)

-::image:wave.avif,skate.avif(A resident waves at a familiar face.
+::image:wave2.avif,skate.avif(A resident waves at a familiar face.
 In a town of five thousand people, you cannot walk to the shop without seeing someone you know.|As any urban teenager will tell you, it's just rad having a skatepark below your flat.)